danielrosehill/My-LLM-Prompt-Library-Public-Version-/site-root/docs/index.md

-# Daniel Rosehill's LLM Prompt Library (Public Version)
+# Welcome To Daniel's Prompt Library!

 ![Prompting sloth](/images/banner.webp)

+*Photo: Daniel seen working hard on his latest LLM prompt*

 This repository is both a `prompt library`  *(in the sense of containing prompts that I've finished working with, for now)* as well as a prompt engineering workspace where I share my fumbling progress on prompts that I don't mind sharing with the whole world.